parmentelat/nbhosting/fedora/installation.md

 #### option1 : piggyback

-If you use an nbhosting instance that already hosts a course, say `flotpython3`, and you want to host course `flotbioinfo` with the same image as `flotpython3`, you can do this:
+If you use an nbhosting instance that already hosts a course, say `python3-s2`, and you want to host course `bioinfo` with the same image as `python3-s2`, you can do this:

 ```
-nbh course-settings -i flotpython3 flotbioinfo
+nbh course-settings -i python3-s2 bioinfo
 ```

-and check that your setting is properly displayed on the course page for `flotbioinfo`.
+and check that your setting is properly displayed on the course page for `bioinfo`.

 #### option2 : your own image

 ```
-nbh course-build-image flotpython
+nbh-manage course_build_image python3-s2
 ```

 * this assumes a dockerfile has been created for that course; this can be either